What Physicists and Astronomers Do

 - Present research findings at scientific conferences and lectures

 Physicists explore the fundamental properties and laws that govern space, time, energy, and matter.
 Some physicists study theoretical areas, such as the fundamental properties of atoms and molecules and the evolution of the universe.
 Others design and perform experiments with sophisticated equipment such as particle accelerators, electron microscopes, and lasers.
-Many apply their knowledge of physics to practical areas, such as developing advanced materials and medical equipment.
+Many apply their knowledge of physics to practical objectives, such as developing advanced materials and medical equipment.

 Astronomers and physicists typically work on research teams together with engineers, technicians, and other scientists.
 Some senior astronomers and physicists may be responsible for assigning tasks to other team members and monitoring their progress.
-They may also be responsible for finding funding for their projects and therefore may need to write applications for research grants.
+They may also be responsible for finding funding for their projects and therefore may need to write applications for research funding.

+Experimental physicists develop new equipment or sensors to study properties of matter, create theories, and test them through experiments.
+Theoretical and computational physicists develop new theories that can predict properties of materials, or describe unexplained experimental results.
 Although all of physics involves the same fundamental principles, physicists generally specialize in one of many subfields.
 The following are examples of types of physicists: